uktrade/stream-read-xbrl/docs/data-dictionary.md

 :   date

-:   The date on which the account was filed, drawn from the balance sheet date.
-This is known as the accounting reference date.
+:   A date drawn from the member file name, relating to the balance sheet date of one of the balance sheets included within the file.

 :   Extracted from the member file name in the zip.